ABOUT US

 1912 Center

-The West Wing project, approved by City Council on December 3, 2007 was opened to the public for use in November of 2008.
-This project adds a public meeting space (The Fiske Room), an arts workshop and a dressing room/restroom to the existing spaces in the facility.
-For more information about these spaces, contact Heart of the Arts, Inc. anytime at (208) 669-2249.
+The West Wing of the building was opened to the public for use in November of 2008.
+This project added a public meeting space (The Fiske Room), an arts workshop and a dressing room/restroom to the existing spaces in the facility.

 top